thomash-acinq/bolts/12-offer-encoding.md

 implies the default of 7200 seconds, which is generally a sufficient time for payment.

+Blinded paths provide an equivalent to `payment_secret` and `payment_metadata` used in BOLT 11.
+Even if `node_id` is public, we force the use of blinding paths to keep these features.
+If the recipient does not care about the added privacy offered by blinded paths, they can create a path of length 1 with only themselves.

-Rather than provide detailed per-hop-payinfo for each hop in every blinded path, we approximate by assuming they're uniform across each particular blinded path.
-This is simpler, and also avoids trivially revealing any distinguishing non-uniformity which may distinguish the path.
+Rather than provide detailed per-hop-payinfo for each hop in a blinded path, we aggregate the fees and CLTV deltas.
+This avoids trivially revealing any distinguishing non-uniformity which may distinguish the path.

 It's often useful to provide capacity hints, particularly where more than one blinded path is included, for payers to use multi-part